 Seasonal Veggies/Fruits in Pancakes

-But as the season changes, I like to change the fruit or vegetable a bit to include the seasonal food.
+But as the season changes, I like to change the fruit or vegetable a bit to include seasonal food.
 So when it is sweet potato season, I make this Whole wheat chocolate sweet potato pancakes and during fall, I make this pumpkin waffles or pumpkin pancakes.
-Spices can be adjusted as per the taste of your family and you have some delicious breakfast or lunch box for your family.
+Spices can be adjusted as per the taste of your family and you have some delicious breakfast or lunch boxes for your family.

 What is a Waffle?